pt9999/fixlang_minilib/README.md

 - UTF8/UTF16/UTF32 conversion
 - Unit testing
 - Command Line Argument Parser
-- TCP/IP Socket
-  - Tested platform: x86_64-linux-gnu, aarch64-linux-gnu
-  - WARNING: IPv6 is not supported yet.
+- TCP/IP Socket (WARNING: IPv6 is not supported yet)
+- Simple HTTP Server

 ## How to use